The 7 Best Free Fan-Made Super Mario Games to Play

 Once you have enough coins, you can buy outfits and figurines.
 You can also record high scores for most of the activities, meaning lots of replayability as you try to best yourself in your favorite games.

 Try Making Your Own Mario Fan Game

 The beauty of modern game development is that anyone can learn how to code.
-With all the excellent tools and tutorials out there, fast learners have been known to create their first games within just a few months.
-Why not you?
+With all the excellent tools and tutorials out there, fast learners have been known to create their first game within just a few months.
+So, why not you?